Authors' Guide: Instructions for Final Preparation

-Once a paper has been accepted for publication in JMLR, you should follow the procedure outlined below.
+Congratulations on the acceptance of your paper into JMLR.
+Once a paper has been accepted for publication, you should follow the procedure outlined below.
 The final version of your manuscript is due to us within three months of the acceptance date.
 If you require more than three months, please request an extension from the editor.

 Authors are responsible for correctly formatting their article.
 If you wish we can recommend professionals who will do this for you for a fee.

 Make any final changes and have your article proofread.
 Because our production staff is all volunteer, we ourselves cannot copy edit your paper.
 Authors are notoriously bad proofreaders.
 Have the paper proofread by a skilled proofreader — NOT one of the authors.

 If you wish, create an online appendix.
 Online appendices can contain source code, data, even quicktime demonstrations — anything that that will make life easier (or more interesting) for your readers and researchers who follow in your footsteps.

 If there are online appendices containing source code, please sign the software release form (available in PDF format) and send it along with the Copyright form.
 The release form is intended to reduce the liability of JMLR.

 Create a file archive (zip or tar.gz is file) with your paper.
 This archive should contain the latex source, the .bib file, figures, and everything needed to compile your document.
 The archive should contain only one .tex file (please do not use \include or \input.)
 Please do not include a README or Makefile.
 We need to be able to compile your paper by using pdflatex and bibtex from a standard TeX installation (currently we use TeXLive).